sankaet/IOT-DB/README.md

 # IOT-DB
-Sample application that allows IOTs build schemas &amp; store/view data
+Sample application that allows IOTs to store/view data.